Street photography

-Street photography (also sometimes called candid photography) is photography conducted for art or enquiry that features unmediated chance encounters and random incidents within public places.
-Although there is a difference between street and candid photography, it is usually subtle with most street photography being candid in nature and some candid photography being classifiable as street photography.
+Street photography is photography conducted for art or inquiry that features unmediated chance encounters and random incidents within public places.
+It usually has the aim of capturing images at a decisive or poignant moment by careful framing and timing.
+Street photography overlaps widely with candid photography, although the latter can also be used in other settings, such as portrait photography and event photography.

 Street photography does not necessitate the presence of a street or even the urban environment.
 Though people usually feature directly, street photography might be absent of people and can be of an object or environment where the image projects a decidedly human character in facsimile or aesthetic.

-The street photographer can be seen as an extension of the flâneur, an observer of the streets (who was often a writer or artist).

-Framing and timing can be key aspects of the craft with the aim of some street photography being to create images at a decisive or poignant moment.